QUALITY IMPROVEMENT SPECIALIST

 - Apply statistical concepts in evaluating performance metrics/indicators and make recommendations, and contribute to various RNAO departments and research projects using statistical methods.

 - Work collaboratively with senior management, researchers, the evaluation team, project coordinators and IT data base/web developers and other staff as required, using strategic and tactical approaches to develop, implement, and maintain data base functionality and enhancements.

-- Act as a primary resource and train other staff and stakeholders on data quality issues and approaches related to data collection, entry and processing, and champion a culture of data quality.
+- Act as a resource and train other staff and stakeholders during consultations and other meetings on data quality issues and approaches related to data collection, entry and processing, and champion a culture of data quality.